bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 ### What is a Testnet?

-The testnet is a test environment for Binance Chain network, run by the Binance Chain development community, which is open to developers.
+The testnet is a test environment for BNB Smart Chain network, run by the BNB Chain development community, which is open to developers.

 The validators on the testnet are from development team.